-Each year your plan sponsor should send you a notice that tells if your prescription drug coverage for the next plan year is "creditable" and the choices you have for drug coverage.
+Each year your employer or retiree group should send you a notice that tells if your prescription drug coverage for the next plan year is "creditable."

 If the coverage from the group plan is "creditable," it means that the plan has drug coverage that is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.